-Information Other than the Financial Report and Auditor's Report Thereon
+Information other than the financial report and auditor's report thereon

-The directors of The Trust Company (RE Services) Limited as the Responsible Entity of the Scheme (the "Responsible Entity") are responsible for the other information.
+The directors of The Trust Company (RE Services) Limited as the Responsible Entity of the Fund are responsible for the other information.
 The other information is the directors' report accompanying the financial report.